AuReMe/esmecata/README.md

   -l LIMIT_MAXIMAL_NUMBER_PROTEOMES, --limit-proteomes LIMIT_MAXIMAL_NUMBER_PROTEOMES
                         Choose the maximal number of proteomes after which the tool will select a subset of proteomes instead of using all the available proteomes (default is 99).
   -r RANK_LIMIT, --rank-limit RANK_LIMIT
-                        This option limit the rank used by the tool for searching for proteomes.
-The given rank and all the superior ranks will be ignored.
-Look at the readme for more information (and a list of possible rank).
+                        This option limits the rank used when searching for proteomes.
+All the ranks superior to the given rank will be ignored.
+For example, if 'family' is given, only taxon ranks inferior or equal to family will be kept.
+Look at the readme for more information (and a list of rank names).
   --minimal-nb-proteomes MINIMAL_NUMBER_PROTEOMES
                         Choose the minimal number of proteomes to be selected by EsMeCaTa.
 If a taxon has less proteomes, it will be ignored and a higher taxonomic rank will be used.
 Default is 1.
 ````